-The Oil Sands Emissions Limit Act (OSELA) sets an emissions limit of 100 Mt of CO_2e per year in Alberta in the oil sands sector, excluding emissions from cogeneration and new upgrading capacity, allowing for continued growth and development while the sector works to accelerate emissions reduction technologies and operational optimization.
+The Oil Sands Emissions Limit Act sets an emissions limit of 100 Mt of CO2e per year in Alberta in the oil sands sector, excluding emissions from cogeneration and new upgrading capacity, allowing for continued growth and development while the sector works to accelerate emissions reduction technologies and operational optimization.
 Current oil sands emissions in Alberta are estimated to be between 70 to 80 Mt per year, including existing upgrading capacity but excluding cogenerated electricity sold to the Alberta power grid.
-The mechanics of implementation and enforcement of the OSELA remain under review by the Government of Alberta and it is therefore not yet possible to predict the long-term impact on Suncor.
+The mechanics of implementation and enforcement of this legislation remain under review by the Government of Alberta and it is therefore not yet possible to predict the long-term impact on Suncor.

-Technology Innovation and Emissions Reduction Implementation Act
+Technology Innovation and Emissions Reduction Implementation Regulation

-The Technology Innovation and Emissions Reduction Implementation Act (TIER) is a carbon pricing legislation for large industrial emitters that came into force on January 1, 2020.
-TIER meets the federal government's stringency benchmark criteria for large industrial emitters for 2021 and 2022.
+The Technology Innovation and Emissions Reduction Implementation Regulation (TIER), a regulation enacted under Alberta's Emissions Management and Climate Resilience Act, is a provincial carbon pricing regulation for large industrial emitters that came into force on January 1, 2020.
+TIER meets the federal government's stringency benchmark criteria for large industrial emitters for 2022 and 2023.
 As a result, the federal OBPS applicable to large industrial emitters, described under GGPPA, will not apply to Alberta.
-TIER applies primarily to large industrial facilities in Alberta with CO2e emissions in excess of 100,000 tonnes per year which, for Suncor, includes Oil Sands Base, Firebag, MacKay River, Fort Hills, the Edmonton refinery and Syncrude.
-Such facilities were required to reduce emissions by 10% starting in 2020 with a further 1% per year reduction thereafter.
-Failure to meet emissions reduction targets results, either via performance or retiring eligible offsets or Emissions Performance Credits (EPCs), in being assessed at the prevailing carbon price on the remaining emissions.
-The carbon price under TIER increased from \$40 per tonne of CO2e in 2021 to \$50 per tonne of CO_2e on January 1, 2022.
+TIER applies primarily to large industrial facilities in Alberta with CO2e emissions in excess of 100,000 tonnes per year which, for Suncor, includes Oil Sands Base Mine, Firebag, MacKay River, Fort Hills, the Edmonton refinery and Syncrude.
+Such facilities are required to reduce emissions intensity from their historical performance using facility-specific benchmarks or from the performance of the top facility in a sector using an approved highperformance benchmark.
+Facilities that outperform the higher of their facility-specific or high-performance benchmark can generate emission performance credits, while facilities that do not meet their emission intensity target can meet compliance obligation through i) use of emissions performance credits that are generated by other regulated facilities; ii) use of Alberta-based emission offsets that are generated by projects that have voluntarily reduced their GHG emissions following an approved quantification protocol; and/or iii) pay into the TIER fund, which is priced at \$50 per tonne of CO2e as of January 1, 2022.